autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 - Got a badge on my profile :), and migration ran smoothly
 - Even being on leave for 3 months I still had more tickets completed according to JIRA for 2022
 - The tradeoffs here are spending time and effort upfront for long-term benefits.
 - Today there could be even more automation in migrations.
+We did reach the goal, but it could always be faster and less error-prone (less manual).

 ### Reflection:
 - Make sure you know your SMEs - Network is your networth (CRINGE) - volunteering is always a learning opportunity